adjust/android_sdk/doc/migrate.md

 Revenues are now handled like normal events.
 You just set a revenue and a currency to track revenues.
 Note that it is no longer possible to track revenues without associated event tokens.
 You might need to create an additional event token in your dashboard.
-The optional transaction ID is now a property of the event instance.

 *Please note* - the revenue format has been changed from a cent float to a whole currency-unit float.
 Current revenue tracking must be adjusted to whole currency units (i.e., divided by 100) in order to remain consistent.